-The Economist this week makes reference to data as the new oil – the fuel on which the new economy runs.
-Last week, we made observations about knowledge networks, with commentary on how central they had become to business, and by way of proof, noted the change in make-up of the world’s top 10 companies.
+The Economist recently made reference to data as the new oil – the fuel on which the new economy runs.
+Here at Loftus Peak, we made some observations about knowledge networks, with commentary on how central they had become to business, and by way of proof, noted the change in make-up of the world’s top 10 companies.
 In 2007 four were oil companies, with some of the world’s biggest reserves of oil, today five are data companies – with some of the world’s biggest reserves of data.

 Data on its own is useless without the ability to action it.
 Google talks about data as ingredients, with the value in the cooking, or applications which use it.
 Which is why the emergence of the data oligopolies and the houses they live in, the hyperscale data centres, are so important.